abinit/abinit/doc/tutorial/lruj.md

     abinit tlruj_1.abi > tlruj_1.log

-The run should take about a minute to run, but times vary depending on your hardware.
+This should take about a minute to run, but times vary depending on your hardware.
 This concludes Step 1.